bolderbrush10/SearchlightAssault/programmer-notes.md

 - Searchlight could possibly be set to only wander a 180 degree arc around its inital placement?

+- Don't show searchlights in the turret coverage map mode

 - Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself
   So, the playerRotatedEntity event doesn't fire for this.
 We'll have to add a custom input event and check if the player has a searchlight selected, I guess.
 Maybe play a little UI sound.

 - Create more main-menu simulations
   (Unfortunately, control.lua doesn't work in main-menu simulations, so we have to work around that...)
+    - We can probably chain the turtle to follow another turtle to give its tragetory more of a curve...
+      Also probably want to vary up the grass a bit
+    - Actually, it looks like we can do some real magic in menu-simulations.lua init, registering stuff to happen in on_nth_tick.
+"Chase" is a great example.
+      Let's make use of that.
+    - (Maybe even launch something at the turtle so the spotlight will "fire" when the turtle dies?)
     - Probably want a scene with a jail break that succeeds (tank that busts through wall, bunch of people on foot follow)
     - Probably want a scene with a jail break that fails (car crashes into wall, explodes, people spill out get caught)
     - There's probably a good few default ones that would suit being changed to night time and having